 How long will this spider last with my new race and improved STR and pois-

-These spiders have a thing for dying when I least expect it.
+These spiders must have a thing for dying when I least expect it.

 I can say with certainty that I've grown stronger now.
 This spider didn't take half the time as the first one, and this time I was the attacker.

-My poison have grown stronger as well.
-Too bad there is no good way of steadily increase it's toxicity except in battle.
+My poison has grown stronger as well.
+Too bad there is no good way of steadily increasing its toxicity except in battle.

 That's... not a bad idea.
 Let's try it when I make a new home.

 Now then, what shall I do with this spider corpse?
 I can't take the rat corpse with me.
 It's in too many pieces to be worth it.
 That gives me 2 free slots in my inventory, while the spider takes up 3.